My Guest Article on Alicia Silverstone’s blog: Facts About Fluoride

 4. If you suspect or smell mold, get a mold inspection: Hire an IAQA certified, independent mold inspector to survey your home.
 (Don’t hire a mold remediation company for the inspection.) http://www.iaqa.org/consumer-info

 5. Reduce EMFs: There are many preventive steps you can take at no cost.
-Learn about them for free on my website and blog: http://marycordaro.com/
+Learn about them for free on my website and blog: https://marycordaro.com/

 6. Caution, carpet removal is toxic: Removing carpet stirs up high levels of toxic chemical-laden dust and microscopic particulates, which pollute the entire house.
 Remove carpet under airtight containment, and then deep clean the room afterwards.
 A mold remediation company can most safely remove it and deep clean for you.